How to create and import product relationships in Plytix

 - Name your relationship (don't worry, you can edit this later).

 From here, your relationship will now be available to assign to different products.

-ℹ️ You can create up to 10 relationships in Plytix.
+ℹ️ Your Plytix account has a default limit of 10 relationships.
+If you'd like to increase this limit, contact your customer success manager.
 You can assign a relationship from one product to up to 300 other products.

 If you wish to change the name of the relationship you set, click on the table: